whathellis/Obsidian/Mashroomash/06 Plan/00/What should I animate - pt.1 demo reel.md

 True.
 But the reality is, you are a STUDENT, and with that comes the freedom of being able to make mistakes, to take your time and to focus on learning.
 That cut-throat mentality is a bit premature.
 Sure, keep an eye out and observe your fellow students and use their "superior" work as motivation, but don't get too worked up over it.
 And just because your semester is over, or you graduate, doesn't mean that your time is up and you have to stop working on your clips.
 Life is not over once you graduate.
 It keeps on going and so should you, keep animating.

-But again, try to pick something that's going to be fun to animate, because you will be spending a lot of [[../../07/Read/Time and effort|time on and putting a lot of effort]] into your clip.
+But again, try to pick something that's going to be fun to animate, because you will be spending a lot of [[Time and effort|time on and putting a lot of effort]] into your clip.

 I know, that still doesn't really tell you WHAT to animate though.
 This is obviously just my opinion and feel free to disagree, but consider the following guidelines: